Ridhima-Verma/AviEar-Firmware/README.md

 #.
 Navigate to (C:\ncs\v2.4.2\zephyr\boards\arm\nrf5340dk_nrf5340)

 #.
-Replace the nrf5340 cpuapp common.dts and nrf5340 cpuapp common-pinctrl.dtsi files with the existing ones.
+Replace the nrf5340 cpuapp common.dts and nrf5340 cpuapp common-pinctrl.dtsi files with the existing ones

 #.
 Create (myApps) folder at path (C:\ncs\myApps) for your own project